open-plc-com/cfd/README.md

-# FCM - Firmware Creator for Modules
+# Creator of Firmware for Modules

 Configure and create firmware projects for modules based on STM32F103, STM32F303 microcontrollers.